RCIRODERICK CONSULTINGTalk to an engineer

 For now: El precio es 100.
 Los precios son 100, 200, 300.
 The article and the verb already know what kind of thing they are talking about.
 The type system is the part that's new.

 Inflexión is a hand-built esoteric programming language whose semantics flow from the grammatical features of Rioplatense Argentine Spanish.
-It is the fifth member of a small lineage of inflection-driven non-English natural-language esoteric programming languages — Perligata (Latin, 2000), Espro (Esperanto, 2015, idea-only), Tampio (Finnish, ~2017), Wenyan (Classical Chinese, 2019), Inflexión (2026) — and the first to use a living Romance language.
+It is the fifth member of a small lineage of esoteric programming languages driven by inflection in non-English natural languages, Perligata in Latin from 2000, Espro in Esperanto from 2015 as idea only, Tampio in Finnish from around 2017, Wenyan in Classical Chinese from 2019, Inflexión in 2026, and the first to use a living Romance language.
 The full design paper is at roderickc.com/inflexion.
-The companion methodology paper, on Babel — the runtime that generates esoteric programming languages from parameter sheets — is at roderickc.com/babel.
+The companion methodology paper, on Babel, the runtime that generates esoteric programming languages from parameter sheets, is at roderickc.com/babel.